rbergmair/recruitment_challenge/so1rb_doc/EXPLORATION.md

 - For subsamples `binplane`, `catplane`, and `all` there were no pairs of dimensions yielding any cells with more than 50% positive datapoints at all.
-- Shifts in medians seemd low across the board, so nothing much interesting there either.
+- Shifts in medians seemd low across the board, so there's nothing much interesting there either.

 # 9: Look At That In A Plot